 What other nut can you use in pesto?

-The classic nut to use in pesto recipes is the pine nut, but you can also use pecans, walnuts, and even almonds, cashews, pistachios, sunflower or pumpkin seeds.
+The classic nut to use in pesto recipes is the pine nut, but you can also use pecans, walnuts, and even almonds, cashews, pistachios, sunflower, pumpkin or hemp seeds.
 Pretty much all nuts mix well with good quality olive oil and fresh basil or other herbs.
 You can’t go wrong!

 What other herbs can you use in pesto?